-The core of the Collections, which comprises about 30,000 objects, consists of private collections bequeathed to the Hebrew University through the efforts of the late Profs.
+The core of the Collections, which comprises about 30,000 objects, many of them were added through acquisitions in the early days and donations bequeathed to the Hebrew University through the efforts of the late Profs.
 E. L. Sukenik and B. Mazar.
-In addition, thousands of artifacts have been acquired as a result of the Institute’s excavations throughout the country, after which a proportion of the artifacts is allocated to the Institute by the Israel Antiquities Authority.
-The Collections are thereby enriched with a continuous flow of material from excavations.
+In addition, thousands of artifacts have been added as a result of the Institute’s excavations throughout the land of Israel.

 The Collections fulfill both research and teaching functions.
 Researchers from Israel and abroad are welcome to examine the objects, which have consequently achieved worldwide renown in academic publications.
 Many of the artifacts are available to the Institute’s students, enabling them to achieve “hands-on” familiarity with flint tools, pottery vessels, glassware, ancient oil lamps, and coins.

 The Collection Room opens its doors to varied activities for the public, such as, guided tours within "Open House Jerusalem" events, advanced study day for tour guides, school visits and groups guided tours.